ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

   * For team-level bugs the “bug” type does not have Story Points so time spent cannot be tracked or accounted for.
       * Could create a related “story” to fix the bug
       * We may also change this.
   * Can we use gitlab issues?
-This is problematic as we wish to track everything in JIRA.
-Ideas will be considered.
+Using GitLab Issues (or any other Issue Management solution) is problematic as our project management, methodology, and audit trail is held in Jira.
+At this point in time, the policy is that GitLab Issues should not be used.
   * Should we rename the SKB project?